richkmeli/Richkware/README.md

 **Richkware** is a C++ framework designed for building Windows malware for educational and research purposes.
 It provides a comprehensive library of network and system functions to create various types of malware, including viruses, worms, bots, spyware, keyloggers, and scareware.

+> **Disclaimer / Ethical use**: This project is intended **only** for educational and research purposes.
+Do not use the code to harm, compromise, or access systems without explicit permission.
+The author and contributors are not responsible for misuse.

 ## Description

 The Richkware framework offers a modular set of functions enabling the creation of malware with diverse capabilities, such as network communication, system manipulation, and cryptography.